initialcapacity/jump-start/README.md

 ### Before we start

-Don't worry about any missing or broken links above just yet - we'll be creating the repos and enabling the links over the weekend.
+Don't worry about any missing or broken links above just yet - we'll be creating the repos and enabling the links soon.

 Let's take a quick look at the tech stack we'll be using for the exercises.